xaukael/ffs/README.md

 Updates

+1.9.1-1.9.2
+  - span edit dialog uses textarea now
+  - copy event on span so it will capture stored text rather than the span html as it would sometimes do

 1.9.0
   - Big update to the hook for actor updates.
 The sheet no longer fully re-renders.
 If a span has an @value that matches the update, it will be updated individually.
   - This might break updates in some systems if they are still using getRollData values.
 Working on a fix for this.